UT-RSOC/.github/profile/README.md

 ## 🎓 About the Program

-Welcome to the **UT-RSOC Student Researcher Program**!
+Welcome to the **UT-RSOC SOC Analysts Program**!
 We are a dynamic cybersecurity student organization at The University of Texas at Austin, dedicated to providing hands-on experience in security operations, threat analysis, and incident response.

 Our program offers students the unique opportunity to: